At age 28, my wife Brittany and I were sitting at the dinner table and decided we were sick and tired of living in debt.

 Getting out of debt is not easy, but it starts with you saying enough is enough, changing your habits, and taking action.

-By using these simple strategies we laid out, you will be able to pay off your debt much faster than you thought imaginable.
+By using these simple strategies we laid out, you’ll be able to pay off debt much faster than you thought imaginable.